 UPD police officers have statutory arrest powers and authority on all property owned, leased or governed by the Mississippi Institutions of Higher Learning.
-All police officers meet the criteria established by the Mississippi Board on Law Enforcement Officers Standards and Training, and are state certified officers.
-Staff regularly attends advanced and in-service training programs to further their professional education.
+All police officers meet the criteria established by the Mississippi Board on Law Enforcement Officers Standards and Training by completing a basic academy, and are state certified officers.
+Staff regularly attends advanced and in-service training programs to further their professional education and meet MBOLEST CEU standards.